Shazwazza/Articulate/DEVELOP.md

 5. Start `Articulate.Tests.Website` and complete the Umbraco installer.
 6. The Articulate package migrations will run and install the required schema and content items.

+Tip: The test site's target framework selects the Umbraco version: `net9.0` runs Umbraco 16, and `net10.0` runs Umbraco 17.
+Use `net10.0` only when you specifically want the v17 path.

 ## Client Development

 From `src/Articulate.Web/Client`: